kj-cline/pharma-ai-strategy-case-study/README.md

 ---

+## Business Value Summary

+This project demonstrates how AI can be strategically implemented within regulated pharmaceutical environments to improve patient safety, operational scalability, and regulatory compliance.
+The analysis highlights the role of AI in accelerating signal detection, reducing manual workload, and enabling faster, data-driven safety decisions across global healthcare systems.

+These capabilities are directly relevant to pharmaceutical organizations focused on improving pharmacovigilance, clinical safety, and digital transformation.

+---

 ## My Role

 As part of a graduate consulting team, I contributed to the strategic analysis and development of the AI implementation roadmap.
 My contributions included: